leandrob13/logue-hub/README.md

 ## Compiled Oscillators

-The compiled oscillators are found in the oscillators folder under its respective platform name:
+The compiled oscillators are found in the releases section of this repo.
-- nts-1.
-- minilogue-xd.

 ## Prerequisites